 It is well established in international law that the right to freedom of association equally protects formal - such as those which have establishing documents and are registered - and informal associations - such as those which operate practically and have not secured registration.
 [Legal personality and registration.]
 The Special Rapporteur has on numerous occasions emphasized that the right to freedom of association applies to informal associations and does not require that a group be registered.
+4

-In its Draft Guidelines on Freedom of Association and Assembly in Africa, the AComHPR's definition of an association emphasizes that associations need not be formal:

-An association is a not-for-profit grouping of persons brought together with a common interest, purpose or activity, which has some degree of institutional, but not necessarily formal, structure, and more than a fleeting existence.
+In its Guidelines on Freedom of Association and Assembly in Africa, the AComHPR's definition of an association emphasizes that associations need not be formal: an association is a not-for-profit grouping of persons brought together with a common interest, purpose or activity, which has some degree of institutional, but not necessarily formal, structure, and more than a fleeting existence.5

-Guideline 8 further states:
+Guideline 11 further states:

-UN Human Rights Council, First Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
+1 UN Human Rights Council, First Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
 A/HRC/20/27, 21 May 2012, para.
 51.

-&lt;sup>2 UN Human Rights Council, First Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
+2 UN Human Rights Council, First Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
 A/HRC/20/27, 21 May 2012, para.
 52.

-&lt;sup>3 UN Human Rights Council, First Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
+3 UN Human Rights Council, First Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
 A/HRC/20/27, 21 May 2012, para.
 56.

-&lt;sup>4 UN Human Rights Council, Fourth Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
+4 UN Human Rights Council, Fourth Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
 A/HRC/29/25, 28 April 2015, para.
 59.

-&lt;sup>5 AComHPR, Draft Guidelines on Freedom of Association and Assembly in Africa, 22 September 2016, Freedom of Association, art.
+5 AComHPR, Guidelines on Freedom of Association and Assembly in Africa, 2017, para.
+1 and 2.
+See also AComHPR, Draft Guidelines on Freedom of Association and Assembly in Africa, 22 September 2016, Freedom of Association, art.
 I.1.